 Mateo Kovacic completed a permanent move to Chelsea in July 2019 following a successful season on loan at Stamford Bridge.

 Kovacic is a ball-playing central midfielder who thrives on quick combinations.
 He combines hard work with skill in possession and penetrative passing.
-He can also play anywhere across the midfield.
+He can also play anywhere across the midfield and was named Chelsea Player of the Year for 2019/20.

 Kovacic made his Blues debut when he came off the bench in an early-season win over Arsenal, the Croatian impressing with his clever use of the ball and technical qualities, before making his first start in our next match away at Newcastle.
 He quickly became an important member of the three-man midfield favoured by Maurizio Sarri, playing on the left of the trio.